hritikchokker/data-structures-and-algorithms/README.md

 # Leetcode matrix problems

--Search a 2D Matrix
+- Search a 2D Matrix

 # geeksforgeeks string problems

--Palindrome String
+- Palindrome String
--Print all the duplicates in the input string
+- Print all the duplicates in the input string
--A Program to check if strings are rotations of each other or not
+- A Program to check if strings are rotations of each other or not

 # leetcode string problems

--Reverse String
+- Reverse String
+- Count and Say